gohugoio/hugo/content/en/functions/_common/time-layout-string.md

 AM/PM mark|`"PM"`
 Time zone offsets|`"-0700" "-07:00" "-07" "-070000" "-07:00:00"`

-Replace the sign in the format string with a Z to print Z instead of an offset for the UTC zone.
+Replace the sign in the layout string with a Z to print Z instead of an offset for the UTC zone.

 Description|Valid components
 :--|:--